RafaelCartenet/rafaelcartenet.github.io/_posts/2018-05-23-Instagram-Botting.md

 # My advise to get into Instagram Botting

 I wont share any code here, this is not the goal.
 I am just sharing the principles I based my code on.
-I have been improving my robot a lot, on many different aspects and that's what made it interesting.
+I have been improving my robot a lot, on many different aspects and that's what made the whole adventure interesting.
 Making such robot implies different skills and more thinking that you would initially think ...

 The key features you want your bot to have are:
-- Easy monitoring
+- **Easy monitoring**
-- Efficient actions
+- **Efficient actions**
-- Low risk strategy
+- **Low risk strategy**
-- Steady process, that can run over days
+- **Steady process**

 ## Easy Monitoring